Q. What's included in your wedding?

 Q. Can you organise our Wedding Reception too?

 A - Yes.
-If you are having a hotel wedding, some hotels may require you to have your reception there as part of the conditions of the overall package, whereas in others you can choose from either staying at the hotel you are marrying in or celebrating elsewhere, such as a local restaurant or another setting of your choice.
+If you are having a hotel wedding, some hotels may require you to have your reception there as part of the conditions of the overall package, whereas in others you can choose from either staying at the hotel you're marrying in or celebrating elsewhere, such as a local restaurant or another setting of your choice.
 As well as contacts that our weddings team have in your chosen destination, your Wedding Pack may have details of additional options, and your wedding co-ordinator or representative in resort will also be able to help you with this.

 Q. Can we invite guests to our wedding?

 A. Yes of course but please remember to advise numbers in advance, especially if this involves a large group of people as some wedding locations and packages do have restrictions.
-For all inclusive properties it will be necessary for guests staying at different hotels to purchase a day pass.
-Most adult only properties allow children to attend the wedding ceremony only, however permission must be granted beforehand.
+For All Inclusive properties it will be necessary for guests staying at different hotels to purchase a day pass.
+Most adult-only properties allow children to attend the wedding ceremony only, however permission must be granted beforehand.

 Q. What will the ceremony be like?